NPEMasa/encdec-tools/README.md

 # Encode and Decode Tools

-This tools at HTML Based.
+This tools at HTML und PHP Based.

 ## Description